 This happens in normal sexual intimacy to a lesser degree.
 There is a time during sexual intercourse when we appear to experience a loss of self, at some point my partner and I become one, it’s like there is no separation between us, we are no longer two bodies, but one.
 However, this will usually last only the briefest spell.
 Immediately after orgasm there is the split second of awareness, what the French call, la petite mort, and then you begin to notice the self or ego start to build up again.

-(It’s a bit like waking up in the morning, as you do, the ‘reality of you and your world’ slowly builds up until you’re ‘there’ again.
+You experience this in a small way every morning as you waken.
+As you do just watch, and see the 'reality' of your world slowly build up until you’re ‘there’ again.
 Watch yourself do this as you awaken each morning, watch ‘you’ become ‘you’ again.
-It’s fascinating.)
+It’s fascinating.

 The difference in tantric kundalini is that they do it consciously.
-Here sexual union is pressed into the service of awakening to higher states of consciousness.
-Awakening replaces pleasure as the primary reason for intercourse.
-The movement is from one to the plural, back to one.
-It goes from me to us, (or extended me), which is normal sexual intimacy, then from this us, back into a one, only now it’s no longer the one of the single individual, but rather a Oneness or union with God.
+Here sexual union is pressed into the service of awakening to higher states of consciousness, where awakening replaces pleasure as the primary reason for intercourse.
+The movement is from the one to the plural, back to the one.
+It goes from me to us, (or extended me) which is normal sexual intimacy.
+Then from this us back into a one.
+Only now it’s no longer the one of the single individual but rather a Oneness or union with God.

 Some choose celibacy as a tool to open the kundalini.
 By refraining from any form of sexual activity, including masturbation, they allow the sexual energy to build up in the body until it reaches a critical mass, then channel this energy into raising the kundalini up the spine via the breath.
 But where’s the fun in that you might say!
 Anyway, if you do this just be clear that you’re not merely suppressing sexual feelings.
 Too much bogus spirituality demands abstinence of its followers, and I have to say it’s not my thing.